Softly, Softly (TV series)

-Softly, Softly is a British television police procedural series produced by the BBC and screened on BBC 1 from January 1966.
+Softly, Softly is a British television police procedural series produced by the BBC and screened on BBC1 from January 1966.
 It was created as a spin-off from the series Z-Cars, which ended its fifth series run in December 1965.
 The series took its title from the proverb "Softly, softly, catchee monkey", the motto of Lancashire Constabulary Training School.